fischeruu/RTutorNAFTAfreetrade/README.md

 # RTutorNAFTAfreetrade
-Evaluation of Free Trade Effects, Exemplified by NAFTA \n Based on "Estimates of the Trade and Welfare Effects of NAFTA" by Caliendo and Parro (2015)
+Evaluation of Free Trade Effects, Exemplified by NAFTA

+Based on "Estimates of the Trade and Welfare Effects of NAFTA" by Caliendo and Parro (2015)

 doi:10.1093/restud/rdu035